singaround/songbook/songs/Go-To-Sea-No-More.md

 As I was walking down the street I met big Rapper Brown.\
 I asked him if he would take me in, and he looked at me with a frown.\
 He said, “Last time you was paid off, with me you chalked up no score,\
-But I'll take your advance and I'll give youse a chance to go to sea once more.”.
+But I'll take your advance and I'll give youse a chance to go to sea once more.”

 _"Once more, once more!
 To go to sea once more._\
 _I'll take your advance and I'll give youse a chance to go to sea once more.”_